openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Processing Rules for Claims Description Objects {#claims-description-processing}

-The order of claims description objects in the `claims` or `credentialSubject` array is used by the Wallet to determine the order in which the claims are displayed to the End-User, unless another mechanism is defined by the profile.
+The order of claims description objects in the `claims` array is used by the Wallet to determine the order in which the claims are displayed to the End-User, unless another mechanism is defined by the profile.